yuvraj-s420/Space-Shooter-Game-SFML/README.md

 # Space-Shooter-Game-SFML

+Space-Shooter-Game-SFML

 A 2D space shooter built in C++ using the SFML graphics library.
 The player controls a spaceship, shoots enemies, and tries to survive as long as possible.

-#Features
+## Features

-Player-controlled spaceship with movement and shooting
+Player-controlled spaceship with smooth movement and shooting

-Enemy waves that increase in difficulty
+Enemy waves that scale in difficulty over time

-Bullet and collision system
+Bullet and collision system (player ↔ enemy ↔ projectiles)

-Health, score, and HUD display
+Health, lives, and score tracking

+Heads-up display (HUD) showing game stats in real time

+Pause and resume functionality

+High score persistence across sessions

+Multiple enemy types with different movement patterns

+Dynamic difficulty progression for replayability

+Background and sprite rendering with SFML

-Modular design with classes for player, enemy, bullet, and game logic
+Clean modular design with separate classes for game objects and systems

-#Technologies Used
+## Technologies Used

 C++17

-SFML 3.0+ (graphics, window, system)
+SFML 3.0+ (graphics, window, system, audio)

 Object-oriented programming principles

+Event-driven game loop design

+Collision detection and real-time rendering